debbie-herridge/trivia-quiz/README.md

 ## Colour scheme

-Using [W3School](https://www.w3schools.com/cssref/css_colors.asp) I choose a brown and beige colour scheme, by using the same pallete each page of the quiz looks uniform and the monotone nature of using the same colour pallete brings a warm tone to the visual of the quiz.
+Using [W3School](https://www.w3schools.com/cssref/css_colors.asp) I choose a brown and beige colour scheme, by using the same palette on each page of the quiz it keeps consistancy, and the monotone nature of using the same colour scheme brings a warm tone to the overall visuals of the quiz.

 Instead of the standard red and green for displaying correct/incorrect answers I have used tones more inline with my chosen colour scheme.

 ## Font

 Using [GoogleFonts](https://fonts.google.com/specimen/Quicksand?sort=popularity&preview.text=WHAT%20IS%20YOUR%20NAME%3F&preview.text_type=custom) I chose Quicksand as it looks smooth and joyful, which fit perfectly with the colour scheme and help aid bring that warmth into the page.

+As mentioned later in the design changes section, the font was later changed using media queries for smaller screens to Josefin Sans.

-## Future features:
+## Future features

 With the addition of using an API to generate the questions, rather than hard coding it into a Java array, the user would be able to replay the quiz multiple times without repeat questions.
 This would be more beneficial as it would keep users on the site for longer.